 Machine learning, cloud computing, and big data, — these are the three keystones of advanced patient data analytics in healthcare.
 Virtually unlimited resources of сloud сomputing enable the effective storage and non-stop processing of terabytes of patient data that was generated by remote monitoring devices.

-Big Data algorithms structure and unify data for further ML analysis.
-And then machine learning takes the stage: it filters out data to generate important insights in real-time and automatically sends most relevant information to the doctor.
-Moreover, ML/DL models help to facilitate treatment personalization by monitoring a patient’s health and carefully calibrating medical dosages when necessary.
+Big Data algorithms structure and unify data.
+Then, machine learning takes the stage: it filters out data to generate important insights in real-time and automatically sends most relevant information to the doctor.
+Moreover, deep learning applications in healthcare help to facilitate treatment personalization by monitoring a patient’s health and carefully calibrating medical dosages when necessary.

 Let’s witness an another round of Human vs. Machine battle to understand how machine learning solutions in healthcare help to optimize 24/7 patient monitoring in the intensive care unit, the most important part of the hospital.

 Intensive Care Unit (ICU) is the place where human lives heavily depend on real-time data analysis.
 Today all the equipment in ICUs works separately, data sources and flows are not integrated, meaning all the equipment calibrations and adjustments must be made manually.
 Therefore, an effective treatment demands ICU team’s undivided attention — but they simply cannot keep watch on every patient around-the-clock.

 Autonomous Healthcare company developed a solution integrating machine learning, big data algorithms, and mathematical modeling to analyze data from all the monitors and draw a comprehensive picture of a patient’s health.
 To keep the patient in the optimal conditions, the ML-powered software is also able to autonomously adjust medical equipment and medication dosages.